Links

 Project RED (Re-Engineered Discharge)

-Project Re-Engineered Discharge is a series of randomized controlled rrials at Boston University Medical Center aimed at improving patient safety by recreating the process by which patients leave the hospital.
+Project Re-Engineered Discharge is a series of randomized controlled trials at Boston University Medical Center aimed at improving patient safety by recreating the process by which patients leave the hospital.

 RAND Center for the Study of Aging

-The RAND Center for the Study of Aging conducts objective, independent, behavioral research on the elderly population.
-The Center's interdisciplinary research staff aims to help improve public policy through both primary data collection and secondary data analysis.
+The Center conducts objective, independent, behavioral research on the elderly population.
+Its interdisciplinary staff aims to help improve public policy through primary data collection and secondary data analysis.

 Disclaimer/Permissions: All resources posted on the CHAMP web site are provided free of charge for educational, non-profit use only.
 Necessary permissions have been obtained for any copyrighted materials.
 Links to resources outside of the CHAMP web site are subject to the host site's policies.
 Please note that not all resources are specific to home care and they are not intended to replace or substitute professional medical advice regarding the needs of individual patients.